 Sydney, including the Blue Mountains, has a wealth of beautiful High Tea venues.
 Over time I have enjoyed High Tea at many of Sydney’s best and they have been magnificent and memorable afternoons.
-Today my recommendations include, The Gunners Barracks, Lilianfels Resort and Spa and The Langham Hotel.
+Today my recommendations include The Gunners Barracks, Lilianfels Resort and Spa and The Langham Hotel.
 As time goes by, I will add more special places to share Afternoon Tea in style.

 The High Tea stand included fresh scones, jam and cream and beautiful petit cakes and delicate sandwiches.
-We started with a glass of champagne followed by a choice from 41 styles of Tea.
-The china was Royal Albert and for an hour or two you can enjoy the view from the verandah as you sip tea and champagne and feel like you’re in a more elegant, refined world.
+We started with a glass of champagne followed by a choice of 41 styles of Tea.
+The china was Royal Albert and for an hour or two, you can enjoy the view from the verandah as you sip tea and champagne and feel like you’re in a more elegant, refined world.
 Lovely and highly recommended.
 Last visited January 2020.

 The Gunners Barracks Tearoom

 Old world charm in a classic cozy lounge room Lilianfels High Tea is traditional, comfortable and highly recommended.
 I’ve enjoyed High Tea at Lilianfels several times and have always found it to be a wonderful experience.
 It was some time back so I’m hoping the staff, service and food would still be the same.
 It is a gorgeous setting a few minutes’ walk to Echo Point lookout.
 The hotel sits in beautiful gardens just waiting for you to take a walk after Tea.

 Come, let us have some tea and talk about happy things